oicr-gsi/shesmu/README.md

 - Pinery+SeqWare (in the `source-pinery` directory).
 Set `PROVENANCE_SETTINGS`
   to the file containing the provenance settings.
 - JSON files.
-Create a JSON file ending in `.variables` containing an array of objects.
-This can be copied from a running Shesmu instance at `/input`.
+Create a JSON file ending in `.gsi_std` containing an array of objects.
+This can be copied from a running Shesmu instance at `/input/gsi_std`.

 ### Constant Inputs
 Variables with constant values can also be included in a Shesmu script.
 The